andreamazza89/jq-exercises/readme.md

 ---
 ## Questions

-- Is hand-rolling a parser going to cut it, or will complexity explode as I include more language features?
 - What's backtracking in jq and what implications does it have for me?
 Can I just ignore to start with?
 - The documentation describes the language as having _second-class higher-order functions of dynamic extent_ - what does this mean?